Phu Quoc Visa Rules

 What this means at PQC airport

-If you leave Phu Quoc and travel to mainland Vietnam — Hanoi, Ho Chi Minh City, Da Nang, or any other mainland destination — you will need a standard Vietnam visa for that mainland visit.
+The mainland travel condition: If you leave Phu Quoc and travel to mainland Vietnam (Hanoi, Ho Chi Minh City, Da Nang, or any other mainland destination), you will need a standard Vietnam visa for that mainland visit.
 The visa-free arrangement covers Phu Quoc island only.

-For most dental trips, your entire stay is on Phu Quoc (treatment + recovery).
-No mainland visa is needed.
+For most dental trips, your entire stay is on Phu Quoc (treatment plus recovery), so no mainland visa is needed.
 If you plan to extend your trip with a mainland segment, apply for a Vietnam e-visa (US$25, evisa.xuatnhapcanh.gov.vn) before departure.

 The Phu Quoc visa-free arrangement covers every nationality without exception.
 The following passports are all confirmed visa-free at PQC: